jnguy405/cmpm121-d3-JenaleeNguyen/README.md

 1. **Flyweight Cells & Memento Persistence** - Flyweight pattern for effective memory-saving of cells not in visibility range
 2. **Integrated Persistent World** - Memento pattern to preserve the state of off-screen cells after modification

+## D3.d Development Phases 11-12

+1. **Geolocation API and Movement System Enhancement** - Pivot to the broswer geolocation API and employ the Facade pattern on the player movement system
+2. **Game State Persistence** - Implement game state and memory control

 ## Project Files

 - `PLAN.md`: Development plan and progress tracking.